jeandrek/do-it/README.md

 * Last expression in a procedure is automatically returned &ndash; it would take pointless effort to *not* do that!
 * Super easy to interface with C
 * Macros, written in Scheme

+## Operating system support
+* Do-it works perfectly on GNU/Linux and OpenBSD.
+* Binaries compiled with do-it fail on Apple macOS.
+* I have not yet tested do-it on MS Windows, Oracle Solaris or others.

 ## Todo
 - [ ] Dynamic typing(?)